mihaicris-adoreme/cordial-ios-sdk/README.md

 [CordialApiConfiguration shared].qtyCachedEventQueue = 100;
 ```

-## Push notifications
+## Push Notifications
-The application should use Cordial SDK to configure push notifications.
+Your application must use Cordial SDK to configure push notifications.
 Make sure you’re not using iOS specific methods to register for push notifications as Cordial SDK would do it automatically.
-In order to handle push notification delivered and handle taps on them, the code needs to do two things:
+In order to enable push notification delivery and handle notification taps, the code needs the following:

 1. Provide Cordial SDK with an instance of the `CordialPushNotificationDelegate` protocol.
-Do so in `AppDelegate.didFinishLaunchingWithOptions`:
+This should be done in `AppDelegate.didFinishLaunchingWithOptions`:

 &nbsp;&nbsp;&nbsp;&nbsp;Swift:
 ___